tbsp/minicalc64/README.md

 This is a [hexidecimal](https://en.wikipedia.org/wiki/Hexadecimal) postfix calculator written as an entry to [MinicubeJam04](https://itch.io/jam/minicubejam04).

+To run the calculator you'll need the [Minicube64 emulator](https://aeriform.itch.io/minicube64).
+You can then run the calculator with `minicube64 minicalc.bin`, using the pre-built release, or `minicube64 minicalc.s` if you're running from source.

+This calculator was heavily influenced by [cccc](https://wiki.xxiivv.com/site/cccc.html), a calculator for the [varvara computer](https://wiki.xxiivv.com/site/varvara.html) written in [uxntal](https://wiki.xxiivv.com/site/uxntal.html).

 # What is Postfix?

 Postfix is also known as Reverse Polish Notation (RPN), and is a different approach to entering calculations than most people are used to (which is called "infix").
 [This site](https://www.mathblog.dk/reverse-polish-notation/) likely does a much better job explaining things than I would.